Quantifying separability in RAAGs via representations: Introduction

 \begin{cy} Let $L$ and $H$ be as in the theorems above.
 Then there exists a constant $N>0$ such that for each $g\in L- H,$ there exist a finite group $Q$ and a homomorphism $\varphi:L\longrightarrow Q$ such that $\varphi\prn{g}\notin\varphi\prn{H}$ and $\abs{Q}\leq\norm{g}_S^N.$ If $K=H\ker\varphi,$ then $K$ is a finite-index subgroup of $L$ whose index is at most $\abs{Q}\leq\norm{g}_S^N$ with $H\leq K$ and $g\notin K.$ Moreover, the index of the normal core of the subgroup $K$ is bounded above by $\abs{Q}$. \end{cy}

 The groups covered by this corollary include fundamental groups of hyperbolic 3-manifolds, $C'(1/6)$ small cancellation groups and, therefore, random groups for density less than $1/12$.

-Our Theorems and Corollary \ref{co1} generalize results for free groups, surface groups from \cite{L} and for limit groups \cite{BK}.
+Theorem \ref{th1} and Corollary \ref{co1} generalize results for free groups, surface groups from \cite{L} and for limit groups \cite{BK}.
 We use \cite{L} to deduce Corollary \ref{co1} from the theorems.
-Corollary \ref{co1} establishes polynomial bounds on the size of the normal core of the finite index subgroup used in separating $g$ from $H$.
-The constant $N$ explicitly depends on the subgroup $H$ and the dimension of $V$ in Theorem \ref{th1}.
-For a general finite index subgroup, the upper bound for the index of the normal core is factorial in the index of the subgroup.
+The constant $N$ in Corollary \ref{co1} explicitly depends on the subgroup $H$ and the dimension of $V$ in Theorem \ref{th1}.
+It is known that there exists a finite index subgroup separating an element $g$ from $H$ of order linear in $||g||$ \cite{HP}, but the upper bound for the index of the normal core is factorial in the index of the subgroup.
 It is for this reason that we include the statement about the normal core of $K$ at the end of the corollary.

-Recently, several effective separability results have been established; see \cite{BR1}-\cite{L}, \cite{K1}-\cite{K3}, \cite{P1}-\cite{S}.
+Recently, several effective separability results have been established; see \cite{BR1}-\cite{HP}, \cite{L}-\cite{K3}, \cite{P1}-\cite{R}, \cite{S}.
 Most relevant here are papers \cite{L}, \cite{HP}.
 The methods used in \cite{HP} give linear bounds in terms of the word length of $|g|$ on the index of the subgroup used in the separation but do not produce polynomial bounds for the normal core of that finite index subgroup.